 Types of Medical Malpractice Cases

 Medical malpractice can take many forms, including errors in diagnosis, mistakes during surgery, birth-related injuries, and medication mishaps.
-Each category represents a unique challenge for affected patients and requires careful legal attention.
+Each category represents a challenge for affected patients and requires careful legal attention.

 Misdiagnosis and Delayed Diagnosis